This festive season is a great excuse to bake our way through our feelings!

 Tastes like semi-stolen heirlooms! |

-As aforementioned, I have been trying to work up the nerve to make this recipe for quite some time.
+As aforementioned, I have been trying to work up the nerve to make this recipe ever since we got the Norwegian wafer iron to theoretically cook it on.
 Because of that, we've had an embarrassing number of boxes of margarine pass through the refrigerator.
 Every time I purchased the margarine, it would sit in the back of the bottom shelf, waiting for me to work up the nerve to take on the recipe that put it into my shopping cart.
 But my courage would fail, and I would reluctantly use the margarine in other recipes as it threatened to expire.
 But that will happen no more.

 Every time I bought yet another box of it, I did consider that margarine doesn't seem particularly Italian.
 But I'm not someone's Italian grandmother writing down recipes.